December 24th, 1887 — March 13th, 1967

-Burn ’Em Up Barnes (Mascot, 1934), a racing thriller that was probably Mascot’s best cliffhanger, gave Kortman less to do than Mystery Squadron; as a thug named Frazer, he was merely one member of the henchmen pack instead of the leading action heavy, although he participated in a lot of the serial’s wild action, chasing active heroes Jack Mulhall and Frankie Darro up and down roads and through crowded garages.
+The racing-themed thriller Burn-‘Em-Up-Barnes (Mascot, 1934) was one of Mascot’s best cliffhangers, but it gave Kortman his least interesting Mascot role; he was merely a background member of the henchman pack (Frazer by name) and received almost no dialogue–although he participated in a lot of the serial’s wild action, chasing heroes Jack Mulhall and Frankie Darro up and down highways and through crowded garages.
 However, in Mystery Mountain (also Mascot, 1934), Kortman (as an outlaw named Hank) was back to the action heavy role, commanding the followers of the mysterious Rattler and repeatedly trying to gun down hero Ken Maynard.

 Kortman’s last Mascot serial was The Miracle Rider, a 1935 chapterplay starring Tom Mix as a modern-day Texas Ranger protecting the Ravenhead Indians from land-grabbers led by Charles Middleton.
 Kortman played a more complex villainous role than usual; as a half-breed Ravenhead named Longboat, he was secretly helping the villains against his tribe, out of a burning desire to be chief.
 Longboat performed many treacherous deeds, but stopped short of actually murdering one of his fellow-tribesmen when he had the chance–a glimmer of decency which foreshadowed his eventual death-bed repentance after being betrayed by his associates.
 Kortman pulled off his unusual part well, giving Longboat much of the same angry cunning he had given Magua in the earlier Last of the Mohicans but managing to extract a bit of pathos from the character’s final scene.